-In May 1993, the Montgomery and Prince George's County Councils created the Bi-County Working Group on WSSC Spending Controls (Working Group) to review WSSC finances and recommend spending control limits.
-The Working Group's January 1994 report recommended "the creation of a spending affordability process that requires the Counties to set annual ceilings on the WSSC's rates and debt (debt in this context means both bonded indebtedness and debt service), and then place corresponding limits on the size of the capital and operating budgets of the Commission."
-The objective of this process is to create a framework for controlling costs and achieving low or moderate water/sewer bill increases, as well as slowing the rate at which the WSSC is incurring debt, thus reducing the portion of WSSC water/sewer bills dedicated to paying off debt.
+In May 1993, the Montgomery and Prince George's County Councils created the Bi-County Working Group on WSSC Spending Controls (Working Group) to review WSSC Water finances and recommend spending control limits.
+The Working Group's January 1994 report recommended "the creation of a spending affordability process that requires the Counties to set annual ceilings on WSSC Water's rates and debt (debt in this context means both bonded indebtedness and debt service), and then place corresponding limits on the size of the capital and operating budgets of the Commission."
+The objective of this process is to create a framework for controlling costs and achieving low or moderate water/sewer bill increases, as well as slowing the rate at which WSSC Water is incurring debt, thus reducing the portion of WSSC Water water/sewer bills dedicated to paying off debt.
 This valuable, annual process focuses debate on the need to balance affordability considerations against providing the resources necessary to serve existing customers, meet environmental mandates, and provide the facilities needed for growth.

-The Commission has submitted a CIP and budget, which generally conforms to the Spending Affordability Guidelines (SAG) established by both county governments every year since 1994.
+WSSC Water has submitted a CIP and budget, which generally conforms to the Spending Affordability Guidelines (SAG) established by both County governments every year since 1994.
 Through FY'20, projects were reduced or deferred by nearly \$272 million.
 For FY'21, CIP and Information Only combined spending was within guidelines as submitted.

-The FY'21 combined expenditures (CIP & Information Only projects) are estimated at \$624.3 million, which represents an increase of approximately \$54.6 million above the approved funding level for FY'20.
-The increase is primarily due to including the new Other Capital project in the Information Only section, the programmed increase in pipe replacements in the Large Diameter Water Pipe Reconstruction Program, and the 3.8 mile Prince George's County 450A Zone Water Main project entering into the construction phase in FY'21.
+The FY'21 combined expenditures (CIP & Information Only projects) are estimated at \$615.0 million, which represents an increase of approximately \$45.3 million above the approved funding level for FY'20.
+The increase is primarily due to including the new Other Capital Programs in the Information Only section, the programmed increase in pipe replacements in the Large Diameter Water Pipe & Large Valve Rehabilitation Program, and the 3.8 mile Prince George's County 450A Zone Water Main project entering into the construction phase in FY'21.